Technology Training

 Technology for Tomorrow Classes

-2/5 - Introduction to Internet
+8/26 - Introduction to the Internet

 Vermont residents 60+ now have free access to GetSetUp's live interactive online classes taught by older adults for older adults to make digital learning, connection, and exploration a reality.
-Learners can choose from a catalog of over 3,000 classes that shift weekly and are available around the clock for the next year.
-Enroll in GetSetUp classes today
+Learners can choose from a catalog of over 3,000 classes that shift weekly and are available around the clock.

 Technology Resources